haoliangyu/terrac/README.md

 <!-- configuration -->

-A `terrac.json` file at the module root directory is used to provide configuration for the CLI tool.
-It contains two objects:
+A `terrac.json` file at the module root directory is used to provide configuration for terrac.
+It contains two blocks:

 * **backend** to provide the cloud storage configuration
 * **module** to provide the module metadata